Phoenix Truck Accident Attorney

 After a serious truck accident, call for medical attention, if possible, right away.
 There is a high likelihood that someone involved sustained significant injuries.
 Even if there appear to be no visible injuries, the size of commercial trucks and the nature of most collisions make a having a medical evaluation a necessity.

-Once those involved receive medical attention, it is vital that you speak with a qualified Arizona personal injury attorney as soon as possible.
+Once those involved receive medical attention, it is vital that you speak with a qualified Phoenix trucking accident attorney as soon as possible.
 The trucking company of the involved vehicle will have their investigators on the scene right away, so it is incredibly important that you do the same.
 This will allow someone with your best interests in mind to preserve evidence and document exactly what happened.

 If you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.